How to open a new issue

 In the case of bugs, the package containing the change will move to the appropriate testing repository, then to the appropriate stable repository.
 If you so choose, you can test the fix while it’s in the testing repository, or you can wait for it to land in the stable repository.
 If, after testing the fix, you find that it does not really fix the reported bug, please leave a comment on the issue explaining the situation.
 When you do, we will receive a notification and respond on the issue or reopen it (or both).
 Please do not create a duplicate issue or attempt to contact the developers individually about a problem.

-In other cases, an issue may be closed with a specific resolution, such as
+In GitHub, an issue can be closed as either

 - Not fixed yet